New York family of five among dead in Costa Rica plane crash

 - Rabbi says five victims were members of a temple in Scarsdale, New York

-- Heavy winds had earlier forced the plane to change course, CNN affiliate reports
+- Heavy winds had forced the plane to change course, CNN affiliate reports

 (CNN)A New York couple and their three sons were among 12 people killed when a small plane crashed in Costa Rica on Sunday, according to a statement from a rabbi in Scarsdale.